roughridera51/q3as/README.md

 Q3AS
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Quake 3 Advanced Server rewrite using baseq3a from -ec baseq3a found on github.
+Quake 3 Advanced Server rewrite using baseq3a from -ec found on github.
 This version of Q3 has team balance implemented within it, settable within the cfg files, causing forced balance of teams based on the number you set within the cfg.
 Also, while using baseq3a, this has various security fixes along with unlagged feature which was done in the baseq3a repo.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **What Has Been Done So far**

-upload of code pages for Q3AS
+All files uploaded/created, approximately 23% has been completed.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **To-Do**

-Overhaul of files to mirror baseq3a but with Q3AS elements and Osp fork included.
+Overhaul of files to with newer coding but with Q3AS elements added.

 Include build folders and instructions.